---

 ```

-Both intervals for a specific prediction point make the difference concrete.
+A specific prediction makes the difference concrete.

 ```{python}